Log cabins or block built homes – which is best?

 Log cabins are quicker to build.
 You can have a standard two-bedroom log cabin built in four weeks.

 Log cabins are MUCH better for the environment.
-When you look at the carbon footprint of concrete, or the heating inefficiencies of block-built houses, you’d wonder why we build with concrete at all!
+When you look at the carbon footprint of concrete or the heating inefficiencies of block-built houses, you’d wonder why we build with concrete at all!

 The legacy of block built homes

 If you’re Irish, you were probably brought up in a block built home, or something even colder!
-Like a stone-walled farmhouse with two foot thick walls, and single glazed windows which were covered in condensation every winter morning!
+Like a stone-walled farmhouse with two-foot thick walls, and single glazed windows which were covered in condensation every winter morning!
 But there’s no point in building using this thoroughly outdated technology.
-Block building is really not a very sensible way to build, and the main reason it continues in Ireland is that there’s a lot of expertise in block building, and there is serious infrastructure established for production and delivery of concrete blocks, cement and all of the ancillary tools required to build with them.
+Block building is really not a very sensible way to build, and the main reason it continues in Ireland is that there’s a lot of expertise in block building, and there is serious infrastructure established for the production and delivery of concrete blocks, cement and all of the ancillary tools required to build with them.

 But we often challenge people to give us three good reasons to build in block instead of timber.
 Once people get past the fact that we’re used to block, and block is very sturdy (so is timber, by the way) they are lost for a third good reason!

 Which is cheaper?
 Log cabins or block built homes